truid-ai/docs/TruID Android Integration Document.md

     android.enableJetifier=true
     ```

 4. Generate token using your API Key.
-Ideally this step should be performed on serverside.
-Here is a java snippet to give the idea of how to do it.
+Ideally, this step should be performed on the server side.
+Here is a Kotlin snippet to give an idea of how to do it.
     ```kotlin
     private fun generateToken(
       apiKey: String,